 However, the California Penal Code does not contain a detailed definition for bribery.
-In general terms, in the context of a witness at a trail, it's considered a bribe if they decide to accept any sum of money or something that has value for either not testifying or providing a false account of a situation.
+In general terms, in the context of a witness at a trial, it's considered a bribe if they decide to accept any sum of money or something that has value for either not testifying or providing a false account of a situation.

 It also covers the unlawful act of attempting to blackmail or threaten a witness.
 California Penal Code Section 138 primarily covers the act of a witness accepting a bribe.
 A witness also violates California law when they accept something of value.